tanowaf/WAF-Core/README.md

 - caching (not implemented, but should be implementable with existing components from other packages)

 Similar software:
-- OWASP Coraza (written in Go, can be run as Caddy/Nginx/HAProxy module; uses less-readable configuration)
+- OWASP Coraza (written in Go, can be run as Caddy/Nginx/HAProxy module; uses more-standard but less-readable configuration)

 ## Work In Progress